HIPC Data Sharing Plan

 Timeline for Public Data Sharing

-Requests for embargo periods in excess of 3 years can be made with appropriate justification, but are expected to be very rare.
+Requests for embargo periods in excess of 1 year can be made to NIAID staff with appropriate justification, but are expected to be very rare.

 - Standards for Complex Data Sets: To support the proper use and interpretation of data and meta-data, standards for minimum information will be applied.
-These standards will be defined by the HIPC Bioinformatics/Biostatistics Subcommittee, using existing standards as available and appropriate.
+These standards will be developed by the HIPC Data Management and Bioinformatics Subcommittee using existing standards as available and appropriate, including building upon data standards developed by the HIPC I investigators.

 - Defining Data Sets: Given that each data set is unique, HIPC investigators and NIAID Program Officers will determine, in advance, through the Data Set Completion Plan: